-Control Connections - Type MA-AW only
+Control Connections - Type MA-R

-The type MA-AW is setup to be started from a remote pushbutton or switch station.
-The converter does not include a timing relay.
+Type MA-R is capable of being started from a remote pushbutton or switch station.
 The pushbutton or switch must be a maintained contact type.
 The remote pilot contact must remain closed to keep the converter operating.

-Connect a pair of control wires from the pushbutton station to the terminals marked input actuator.
-There is timed output contact on the Type MA-AW Move the selector switch to the "Auto" position to control the converter from the remote switch.
+Connect a pair of control wires from the pushbutton station to the terminals marked TO REMOTE ON/OFF SWITCH.
+Move the selector switch to the "Auto" position to control the converter from the remote switch.